AdamMirza/FoodTracker/README.md

 # FoodTracker
 Welcome to the FoodTracker app!

-This is our ReadMe file where we explain stuff!
+This is our readme file where we explain stuff!

-Hello this my contribution.
+## How to run Angular

-Hello world!
+`ng serve` in the my-app directory in a command prompt (Terminal/Terminal on VS Code/Powershell).

-# How to push a file using command line
+## How to push a file using command line

-## Via Terminal
+### Via Terminal
 1. Save the changes you make to your files

 2. Go to Terminal or Powershell